Hosting Your Own IGV-Web

 2. Annotated table of tracks.
 Setting a type property in the track configuration file to "custom-data-modal" specifies that a custom annotated table of tracks will be used.
 Each row in the table corresponds to a track, and columns represent attributes of the track.
 The resulting table can be sorted and filtered interactively by the user based on column values.
 Selecting a row in the table will load the corresponding track.

 The data property in the configuration file defines the attribute values for each row, and also the details of the track to be loaded when the row is selected.
-The track details are used to create a track configuration object as documented in the igv.js wiki.
+The track details are used to create a track configuration object as described in the igv.js documentation.
 The data property can either point to an external tab- or comma-delimited file, or contain the data inline as JSON, as shown in the two examples below.
 The columns property in the configuration file defines which track attributes are displayed in the table.
 An optional columnDefs property can be used to rename the column headers displayed in the table.

 The following example defines a menu item labeled "My Favorite Platinum Genomes Trio", sets the type property to "custom-data-modal", and defines the data for the table inline as JSON.
 The resulting table has 3 tracks and displays 3 attributes for each.
 The property columnDefs is used to set the displayed column heading for the track attribute "name" to "Sample".